Ebola

 • Through food or water

-• Via an infected person who does not have symptoms
+• From a person infected with Ebola who does not have symptoms

 • Fever

-More severe symptoms may appear 3-10 days after initial symptom onset.
+More severe symptoms may appear three to 10 days after initial symptom onset.
 These include:

 • Rash

-7-12 days after initial symptom onset, infected patients may start to recover, or progress to even more severe symptoms.
+Seven to 12 days after the initial symptom onset, symptoms may start to improve or become more severe.
+Ebola disease often progresses to severe illness that can be fatal.
 These symptoms include:

 • Bleeding from gums, nose, injection sites and/or intestines (occurs in 50% of cases)